Marie Antoinette (2006 film)

 Marie Antoinette is a 2006 historical drama film written, directed, and produced by Sofia Coppola.
 Based on the 2001 biography Marie Antoinette: The Journey by Antonia Fraser, the film covers the life of Marie Antoinette, in the years leading to the French Revolution.
-The film stars Kirsten Dunst in the title role, alongside an ensemble cast, which includes Jason Schwartzman, Judy Davis, Rip Torn, Rose Byrne, Asia Argento, Molly Shannon, Shirley Henderson, Danny Huston, Steve Coogan, and Jamie Dornan in his film debut.
+The film stars Kirsten Dunst as Marie Antoinette, alongside an ensemble cast, which includes Jason Schwartzman, Judy Davis, Rip Torn, Rose Byrne, Asia Argento, Molly Shannon, Shirley Henderson, Danny Huston, Steve Coogan, and Jamie Dornan in his film debut.

 Marie Antoinette premiered at the 2006 Cannes Film Festival, where it competed for the Palme d'Or and was theatrically released in North America on October 20, 2006, by Sony Pictures Releasing.
-The film received mixed to positive reviews from critics, and did moderately well at box office, grossing approximately $60.9 million against its $40 million budget.
-Marie Antoinette won the Best Costume Design at the 79th Academy Awards.
-Despite its initial reception, retrospective reviews have been more positive, and the film has since garnered a cult following.
+The film received polarizing reviews from critics, and did moderately well at box office, grossing approximately $60.9 million against its $40 million budget.
+Marie Antoinette won Best Costume Design at the 79th Academy Awards.

 Plot

-Fourteen-year-old Marie Antoinette, the daughter and youngest child of Holy Roman Empress Maria Theresa of Austria, is a beautiful, charming and naïve archduchess.
-In 1770, she is sent away in order to wed the future Louis XVI, the Dauphin of France, to seal an alliance between the two rival countries.
+Fourteen-year-old Archduchess Marie Antoinette is the daughter and youngest child of Holy Roman Empress Maria Theresa of Austria.
+In 1770, she travels to France to marry Louis-Auguste, the Dauphin of France, sealing an alliance between Austria and France.

-Marie Antoinette travels to France, relinquishing all connections with her home country, and meets King Louis XV and her future husband, the Dauphin.
-The betrothed young couple arrive at the Palace of Versailles and are married at once.
-They are encouraged to produce an heir to the throne as soon as possible, but the next day it is reported to the king that "nothing happened" on the wedding night.
+Upon arriving, she relinquishes her Austrian connections, meets King Louis XV and the Dauphin, and weds at the Palace of Versailles.
+The couple faces pressure to produce an heir as soon as possible, but the next day it is reported to the king that "nothing happened" on the wedding night.

-As time passes, Marie Antoinette finds life at the court of Versailles stifling.
-Her husband's courtiers disdain her as a foreigner and blame her for not producing an heir, although the fault really lies with her husband, for the marriage remains unconsummated for an inordinate amount of time.
-The French court is rife with gossip, and Marie Antoinette consistently ruffles feathers by defying its ritualistic formality.
-She instead spends much of her time with the few friends she has in Versailles, including the conservative Princesse de Lamballe and the flamboyant Duchess of Polignac.

-Marie Antoinette also refuses to meet or speak with Madame du Barry, the mistress of Louis XV.
-Over the years, Maria Theresa continues to write to her daughter, giving advice on how to impress and seduce the Dauphin.
-Marie Antoinette's attempts to consummate her marriage with her husband fail and they remain childless.
-Marie spends most of her time buying extravagant clothes and gambling.